 1. Daytime Emergency Homeless Services

 2. Case Management / Housing Assessment

 3. Scattered Site Permanent Supportive

 6. Domestic Violence Intervention / Referral

-Our Daytime Emergency Services programs consist of two meal a day, access to shower and grooming, change of clothes, access to mailing address and other essential homeless services
+Our Daytime Emergency Services programs consist of two meals a day, access to shower and grooming, change of clothes, access to a mailing address and other essential homeless services

-There are many people and organizations who support Matthew House:
+There are many organizations and people who support Matthew House:

 Illinois Department of Human Services